| |

 as “the greatest moral coward of our age”).

-to countries such as Spain and Argentina*.
+such as Spain and Argentina17.

 A parallel "gold-line" funded this so-called "rat-line".